WilliamBaxter417/Portfolio/Machine Learning/Credit Card Approval/README.md

 # Extract features
 X_features = credit_df.drop(['A16'], axis = 1)
 ```
 Now, we generate the corresponding histograms for those numerical features comprising the ```X_features``` dataframe.
-To generalise our implementation for scalability, we create a module called ```CCASubs``` and within it, develop a function to automatically extract the column header names for those categorical and numerical features.
+To generalise our implementation for scalability, we create a module called ```MySubs``` and within it, develop a function to automatically extract the column header names for those categorical and numerical features.
 ```python
 ## EXTRACTS HEADER NAMES OF CATEGORICAL AND NUMERICAL COLUMNS IN DATAFRAME
 ## INPUTS: